marcatatem/fyi/README.md

 # marca.fyi

+Visit the website here: [marca.fyi](https://marca.fyi)

-Welcome to the automated builder for my personal website.
+This is an automated builder for my [personal website](https://marca.fyi).
 While this might seem overkill for generating a single HTML page, the intent behind this project is to demonstrate best practices suitable for larger projects.
 Features include CI/CD, documentation, tests, generating pages from JSON data, assets bundling, and more.

 ## Requirements